MidnightDreamerX17/skill20/Traits.md

 **Powerful Family** - The character has a powerful family with many servants and a fortified home.
 The family home is big and secure enough to accommodate the whole party.
 The character can attempt to beg for money from their family as well, although that is better covered by the Wealthy Family trait.

 **Psionic Category** - The character is strongly aligned with a specific category of psionics, causing that category's powers to be considered a lower power circle.
-For example, having the Clairsentience category will cause *Aura Sight* to become a 3rd-circle power.
+For example, having the Warrior discipline will cause *Body Adjustment* to become a 3rd-circle power.
 The "Power" category cannot be taken with this trait.

 **Psionic Discipline** - The character is strongly aligned with a specific discipline of psionics, causing that discipline's powers to be considered a lower power circle.
-For example, having the Warrior discipline will cause *Body Adjustment* to become a 3rd-circle power.
+For example, having the Clairsentience discipline will cause *Aura Sight* to become a 3rd-circle power.

 **Skilled** - The character starts with 1 additional skill.
 It cannot be an Advanced skill.
 For starting with additional Craft, Knowledge, Perform, or Profession skills, the advantage of Work Experience is more efficient.